Exact Simulation of Pigment-Protein Complexes Unveils Vibronic Renormalization of Electronic Parameters in Ultrafast

 Our numerically exact simulations of the SP demonstrate that long-lived oscillatory signals in 2D electronic spectra can originate from purely vibrational coherences or from vibronic coherences induced by multi-mode mixing.
 The latter have been ignored in previous numerical studies which considered only a few intra-pigment modes quasi-resonant with excitonic splitting and neglected all the modes that are far detuned from excitonic transitions as they were deemed to have a negligible effect \cite{nalbach2011exciton}.
 However, the correct assessment of the nature of oscillatory 2D signals requires the computation of 2D spectra under the influence of the full spectral density.
-In order to make such computation feasible, in section IX of the SI, we provide an approximate master equation for vibronic dynamics, which takes into account multi-mode mixing effects and quantitatively reproduces numerically exact absorption lineshape of the SP.
-Fig.~\ref{fig6}D shows the resulting rephasing 2D spectra at waiting time $T=0$ in the presence of inhomogeneous broadening.
-The 2D lineshape, shown as a function of excitation and detection {wavelengths}, is dominated by a diagonal peak excited and detected at $900\,{\rm nm}$ which coincides with the position of the main absorption peak (see Fig.~\ref{fig6}B).
-To investigate the excited state coherence between vibronic eigenstates $|\psi_+\rangle$ and $|\psi_-\rangle$, which induce the absorption peaks at $780$ and $900\,{\rm nm}$, respectively, we focus on a cross-peak R12 marked in Fig.~\ref{fig6}D. Fig.~\ref{fig6}E shows the transient of the cross-peak as a function of the waiting time $T$ where the oscillatory 2D signals originating from electronic ground state manifold, shown in red, are comparable to those of excited state signals, shown in blue.
+In order to make such computation feasible, in Supplementary Note 8, we provide an approximate master equation for vibronic dynamics, which takes into account multi-mode mixing effects and quantitatively reproduces numerically exact absorption line shape of the SP.
+Fig.~\ref{fig5}d shows the resulting rephasing 2D spectra at waiting time $T=0$ in the presence of inhomogeneous broadening.
+The 2D lineshape, shown as a function of excitation and detection {wavelengths}, is dominated by a diagonal peak excited and detected at $900\,{\rm nm}$ which coincides with the position of the main absorption peak (see Fig.~\ref{fig5}b).
+To investigate the excited state coherence between vibronic eigenstates $|\psi_+\rangle$ and $|\psi_-\rangle$, which induce the absorption peaks at $780$ and $900\,{\rm nm}$, respectively, we focus on a cross-peak R12 marked in Fig.~\ref{fig5}d.
+Fig.~\ref{fig5}e shows the transient of the cross-peak as a function of the waiting time $T$ where the oscillatory 2D signals originating from electronic ground state manifold, shown in red, are comparable to those of excited state signals, shown in blue.